 The Marquettes and their troupe have entertained for Fortune 500 companies, leading hotels & resorts, five star restaurants, casinos and country clubs.

-FRANK MARQUETTE has been involved with hundreds of interactive comedy plays since 1994.
-Performing since the age of 17, Frank has appeared with many theatre groups in New York, Nevada and New Mexico.
+FRANK MARQUETTE has been involved with hundreds of theatrical productions since he began performing at the age of 17.
+Frank has appeared with theater groups in New York, Nevada and New Mexico.
 In addition, he has produced, written and emceed variety shows for many charitable causes.
-Frank's on camera work has included national commercials for Konica, a featured role on "Unsolved Mysteries", dozens of local and regional commercials and a key role in the PBS original production, "The Greatest Man in the World".
+Frank's on camera work has included national commercials for Konica, a featured role on "Unsolved Mysteries", dozens of local and regional commercials a key role in the PBS original production, "The Greatest Man in the World" and a recent appearance in season two of "The Marvelous Mrs. Maisel".

 KRISTEN MARQUETTE not only specializes in the design and construction of original costumes, she also contributes to the writing of each script.
 While Frank can be seen performing with the troupe, Kristen brings her considerable talents to the backstage area.
-As a professional makeup and hair stylist with 30 years experience, Kristen dresses and prepares each actor before the show and pays attention to all of the details that make each show a success.
+As a professional makeup and hair stylist with 35 years experience, Kristen dresses and prepares each actor before the show and pays attention to all of the details that make each show a success.
+She is the owner and operator of Studio KTM, an organic hair salon, in Red Hook, New York